ethereum-optimism/community-hub/src/docs/users/deposit.md

 ### Ether

-Optimistic Ethereum transactions require ETH, just as do L1 Ethereum transactions (except a lot less of it).
-Here are some ways to get your Ether to Optimistic Ethereum.
+Optimism transactions require ETH, just as do L1 Ethereum transactions (except a lot less of it).
+Here are some ways to get your Ether to Optimism.

 * [The teleporter](https://portr.xyz/), a custodial gateway that allows you transfer up to 0.05 ETH.
 It is a cheap gateway, but a